GoogleCloudPlatform/ml-on-gcp/tutorials/tensorflow/bert/README.md

    - The option install-nvidia-driver=True installs NVIDIA GPU driver automatically.
    - The option proxy-mode=project_editors makes the VM visible in the [Notebook Instances section.](https://console.cloud.google.com/mlengine/notebooks/instances)

+Once instance is created, you should be able to access directly to Jupyter Lab notebook via `AI Platform | Notebooks | Open JupyterLab`.

 ### Full installation